Janus Theatre Logo (RGB transparent).png

 Artistic Director/Producer - Sean Hargadon

-Stage Manager - Elizabeth Dawson
+Stage Manager - Tricia Miller Hewson

 Marketing Manager - Heidi Swarthout